day-trips

 Alcalá la Real sits on the old frontier between Christian and Moorish Spain, crowned by the spectacular Fortaleza de la Mota.
 This was the launching point for the conquest of Granada, and the fortress commands views across to the Sierra Nevada.

 The Fortaleza de la Mota is a complete medieval fortress-town, with walls, towers, an abbey, and views that explain why this location mattered.
-The roofless abbey church inside the walls is hauntingly beautiful.

 Allow time to explore the entire complex.
 The town below has pleasant streets and squares for lunch.